 - Depression

-Confirm your suspicions.
-Some parasites are silent killers.
-It is best to monitor your dog’s behaviour, appetite, and water consumption, and have a regular visit with your veterinarian.
-Your veterinarian is the only one who can precisely diagnose and safely treat parasites and other health problems.
 This is not only for the safety of your canine but for your family’s safety as well.
-Know that some dog parasites can be transmitted to people especially kids.
+Know that some dog parasites can be transmitted to people, especially kids.

-- Deworming could be administered by injection, tablet, or through spot-on treatments.
+- Deworming medications for dogs come in different forms, such as injections, tablets, or spot-on treatments.
 Some pet shops have pet products available to aid your dog.
 Ask for professional advice from the vet about the exact dosage for your pet.

-- It is also important to always clean the dog’s surrounding.
-Be critical in cleaning the potty areas.
-These areas are prone to worm eggs build-up.
+- Observe good hygiene.
+It is also important to always clean the dog’s surroundings.
+Be critical in cleaning his potty areas since they are prone to worm egg build-up.
+Always wash your hands after handling and discarding dog poop.

 - Walk dogs in public places.
 Limit your dog’s exposure to contaminated areas and/or objects.